 - How flexible are personal student loans?

-- Are there any other options I should consider before applying for a private student loan?
+- Should I consider other options before applying for a private student loan?

 What is the interest rate on federal student loans?

 Interest rates on student loans are not the same for everyone, and the rate depends on many factors.
-For example, if you need a loan before college, you will have to pay an extra fee to get it early.
-Additionally, some students may be able to refinance their loans through several companies that compete based on interest rates.
+For example, if you need a loan before college, you must pay an extra fee to get it early.
+Additionally, some studentscano refinance their loans through several competing companies based on interest rates.
 If you compare federal student loans and save thousands, you can put more money in your pocket and focus on investing in yourself instead of your debt.

 Compare Federal Student Loans and Private Student Loans